Kaaz/DiscordBot/readme.md

 See what the magic 8ball has to say

+Usable in public and private channels
 ### avatar

 Changes my avatar

+Usable in public and private channels
 ### blackjack

 play a game of blackjack!

+Usable in public and private channels

 #### Usage